impredicative/irc-rss-feed-bot/README.md

 This database file must be preserved with routine backups.
 After restoring a backup, before starting the container, ensure the database file is writable by running a command such as `chmod a+w ./irc-rss-feed-bot/posts.v2.db`.
 * The database file grows as new posts are made.
 For the most part this indefinite growth can be ignored.
-Currently the standard approach for handling this, if necessary, is to stop the bot and delete the database file if it has grown unacceptably large.
+Currently, the standard approach for handling this, if necessary, is to stop the bot and delete the database file if it has grown unacceptably large.
 Restarting the bot after deleting the database will then create a new database file, and all configured feeds will be handled as new.